Click the "Close" button in the top right corner of the screen. This will allow you to snooze automatic daily planning or close it altogether.

 If you don't see the option to "Close" this means you are going through the daily planning process onboarding.
 You will need to follow the instructions on the left hand side and finish the first time onboarding flow.

 When viewing your weekly objectives in the side panel, you'll only see the objectives for the week that's currently in view.
 If you want to change the week in view, you can do that by changing the date in view in the kanban, calendar, or calendar mini-map.

 Learn more on navigating the Workspace View.

-Sunsama has a simple notification to alert you to upcoming timeboxed tasks in your daily plan.
+Sunsama has a simple notification to alert you to upcoming timeboxed tasks in your daily plan that will only show if you are in focus mode.
 If you want deeper control of your calendar notifications, you should configure those via your underlying calendar e.g. Google or Outlook.

 If you are trying to change the notification setting for timeboxed tasks, you can always schedule working sessions to a different calendar that has custom notification settings.